pingcap/community/incubator/projects-approval-criteria.md

 - A detailed user documentation and basic reference manuals are required
 - Committers from more than two organizations
-- Comply with PingCAP Code of Conduct
 - Has a clear member promotion path, with a basic community governance documentation
 - A user list with at least 3 users applying the project in a production environment
 - Have a clear release method and release cycle.
 Release notes are required for every release
 - Monthly Report with ongoing projects
+- Approved by ⅔  PMC members

 Projects can attempt to move directly from sandbox to graduation, if they can demonstrate sufficient maturity.
 Projects can remain in an incubating state indefinitely, but they are normally expected to graduate within two years.